-Looking at consumer rights related to buying a second hand washing machine or any other appliance from either a private buyer or a local trader.
+What are your consumer rights when buying a second hand washing machine – or any other appliance – from a private seller or a local trader?

 Second hand washing machine breaks down soon after buying